 In 2005 the Auburn Hills Police Department took an additional step to ensure that the streets were safe from impaired drivers by sending an officer to Drug Recognition Expert (DRE) schooling.
 The DRE program is also designed to detect drivers under the influence of alcoholic beverages, but specializes in the detection and prosecution of drug impaired drivers.

-Auburn Hills Police Department was the first police department in the State of Michigan to have a certified Drug Recognition Expert.
-In 2007, the department sent a second officer to the DRE school and now has two certified Drug Recognition Experts patrolling the streets of Auburn Hills.
+Auburn Hills Police Department was the first police department in the State of Michigan to have a Certified Drug Recognition Expert.
+As of 2018, we have three Certified Drug Recognition Experts patrolling the Auburn Hills community.

-The State of Michigan currently has four certified Drug Recognition Experts within the state with plans of expanding in the near future.
+The State of Michigan currently has 120 Certified Drug Recognition Experts within the state with plans of expanding in the near future.

 The City of Auburn Hills has worked in partnership with the State of Indiana and the State of Arizona to obtain this specialized training for the two officers.